Interactions-Nexus/Nexus-Wiki/guides/create-token.md

 ### Token account:

 This is a normal token account which can send or receive token from the generation address or token account.
-Each token account is liked only to a particular token and cannot receive any other token.
+Each token account is linked only to a particular token and cannot receive any other token.
 Every user has to manually create a token account to transact a particular token.

 > Token accounts can only receive the particular token they are linked to.
 They cannot accept NXS or any other token.
 The standard "default", "trust" or any NXS accounts cannot accept any tokens.